 How much does business insurance cost for a painter?

-For a sole trader painter doing residential work, basic public liability and tools cover typically costs $700 - $1,800 per year.
-A comprehensive package including public liability ($2M), tools ($15K), statutory liability, and commercial vehicle cover for a small team may cost $2,500 - $5,000+ per year.
-Premiums vary based on revenue, staff numbers, type of work, and claims history.
+A sole trader painter doing residential work can typically obtain public liability and tools cover for $800 to $2,000 per year.
+A comprehensive package with $10M public liability, tools ($20K), statutory liability, and commercial vehicle cover for a small team may cost $3,000 to $6,000 or more per year.
+Premiums vary with revenue, staff numbers, type of work, and claims history.

 Do I need a licence to be a painter in Australia?